ntnguyen1234/misc-scripts/README.md

 Small scripts and functions in Python

 ### ttm
-Upload image from clipboard to `https://ttm.sh`
+Upload images from clipboard to `https://ttm.sh`